Carrot Cake Cinnamon Rolls

 Cream Cheese Frosting

-1. Make the cream cheese frosting while the cinnamon rolls bake and cool.
+• Make the cream cheese frosting while the cinnamon rolls bake and cool.
 Mix 1 cup of room temperature cream cheese, 2 tsp vanilla extract, and 1 1/2 cups of powdered sugar together with a whisk or electric mixer.
 I like to heat the cream cheese up a little bit in the microwave to make the frosting easier to mix.
-Mix on a low speed until smooth.
+Mix on a low speed until the frosting smooth.

 Notes